islamshaheb/Covid_19/README.md

 # Covid_19
 A project to show Covid-19 affected people in the world.
 Here we have some specific features to show data of Covid-19 affected person in Bangladesh district wise and someone can post comment and one can reply and edit that thing.

-Now dowload full repo your loacal machine and run those cammands.
+Now download full repo in your local machine and run those cammands.
-For installing Djano use `pip install django` command.
+For installing Django use

+`pip install django`

+command.
-For running this project in your local machine you need to instaal python and django properly.
+For running this project in your local machine you need to install python and django properly.
-Beside thiose things additional libraries have to install.
+Beside those things additional libraries have to install.
-For instaaling those package/library use pycharm.
+For installing those package/library use pycharm.
-In order not to user pycham you can use terminal/Command prompt.
+In order not to user pycharm you can use terminal/Command prompt.
 Open terminal in the `manage.py` directory and run those commands.

 `pip install django_cleanup`